Skip to content

 We ultimately determined netting was the most effective for slow feeding because:

-• It conforms to the hay enabling ends to protrude - allowing a smaller opening without frustration or requiring the individual to scrape his teeth across an abrasive surface to extract hay.
+• Allows a smaller opening to slow the gathering of hay without frustration - and without requiring the individual to scrape teeth across an abrasive surface to extract hay.

 • Easy to load.